temt-ceo/ZFNet-MLP-Mix/samples/michigan/Stanford University/Games-on-Networks-Peer-Effects.md

 Two types of pure equilibria
  - distributed: x* > xi > 0 for some i's
  - specialized: for each i either xi=0 or xi=x*

+Specialized Equilibria
+ - Maximal independent set - set S of nodes such that
+   - no two nodes in S are linked, and
+   - every node in N is either in S or linked to a node in S
 ```
 # Exercise
 ```